-Once you have these questions answered, you can start creating the blueprint of your programme.
+Once you have these questions answered, you can start creating the blueprint of your program.

-This is by no means a new concept but the best blended programmes are those that are designed with learners at their heart.
-The most effective way to do this is to involve end-users in the learning design process – and from the very beginning, too.
+This is by no means a new concept but the best blended learning programs are those that are designed with learners at their heart.
+The most effective way to do this is to involve end-users in the learning design process—and from the very beginning, too.

-This could be in the form of focus groups or a selection of key individuals whose views you value and whom you feel could enhance the programme for all.
+This could be in the form of focus groups or a selection of key individuals whose views you value and whom you feel could enhance the program for all.

-Share the learning journey with them, so they know where they are going and understand what they are going to get out of the programme.
+Share the learning journey with them, so they know where they are going and understand what they are going to get out of the program.

 Blends allow you to get the best of both worlds.
-At LEO, we prefer to think of blends as mixes of learning approaches and activities.
+At LEO Learning, we prefer to think of blends as mixes of learning approaches and activities.
 Only then do we consider where technology might appropriately support those activities.